natefaubion/adt.js/README.md

 Note that the value you give it does not affect the comparison methods.
 That is determined solely by insertion order.

-Enumerations aren't really special.
+Enums aren't really special.
 They are just normal ADTs with some extra behavior.
 You are not restricted to only using singleton types like we did above.
 You could just as easily have an enum of record types too.
 Likewise, you can also give a value to any singleton type. `null` is just the default value